skile92/Permillity/Permillity/README.md

 ## Technical info

-When using sql server or mysql databases Permillity will create one table for tracking data: ApiStats.
+When using sql server, mysql or sqlite databases Permillity will create one table for tracking data: ApiStats.
 Statistics are kept by endpoint by week and year.
 If you want to clear statistics when it become burdensome just delete data from the table.
 There is possibility that some request will not be logged (for example, if app crashes or is shut down before current batch is synced with database.)
 Statistics numbers should be used as reference only.